【失敗談】初めてのトレランで気をつけないといけないこと

 I did track and field for 10 years, from junior high school until I graduated from university, but after graduating from university, I spent my days drinking, eating and drinking, as if it was a lie that I had ever been an athlete.

-I had been in that state for about eight years, so this was my debut with trail running, and it was extremely tough, but the premise was so different from regular road running that I suffered a lot.
+I had been in that condition for about eight years, so this was my debut in trail running, and it was extremely tough, but the premise was so different from regular road running that I suffered a lot of painful experiences.

 So, based on my own experiences, I would like to tell you what to be careful of and what preparations you need to make on your first trail run.
-If you are going to try trail running in the future, please use this as a reference.
-(For those who have already gone trekking, this may be obvious, but...)
+Please use this as a reference if you are about to try trail running or if you are a beginner who has just started trail running.
+(This may be obvious to those who have already been trekking, but...)

 Make sure you have a map ready